 “It has been shown to regulate a wide range of non-visual functions, such as the synchronization of the circadian rhythms and the sleep-wake cycle with the light-dark cycle.
 Two main mechanisms regulate sleep: the circadian mechanism, which determines the optimal time for sleep, and the homeostatic system, which keeps track of how long the body is awake and asleep, and triggers ‘sleep pressure’ when the body suffers from sleep deprivation.
 Though light was known to influence the circadian mechanism via melanopsin, its effects on non-circadian processes were considered minor.
 Now, in a recent study, a team from CNRS reveals that light detection by melanopsin acts directly on non-circadian mechanisms and that circadian and non-circadian routes interact with one another.”

-If you head over to Jack’s site and do a search on melanopsin, you’ll find articles like Reality #7: Blood & Chlorohyll Types and Food and Time #12: Is Adrenal Fatigue Due to an Altered Spectrum of Light? that are so outside the box your head will hurt trying to make sense of all the concepts he’s linking together.
+If you head over to Jack’s site and do a search on melanopsin, you’ll find articles like Reality #7: Blood & Chlorohyll Types and Food and Time #12: Is Adrenal Fatigue Due to an Altered Spectrum of Light? as well an numerous others that are so far outside the box your head will hurt trying to make sense of all the concepts he’s linking together.
 Listen to this statement Kruse makes about melanopsin’s relationship between the brain (HYPOTHALAMUS), the eye, sunlight, leptin, and your body’s ability to heal.

 “The outer portion of the retina is where the photoreceptor melanopsin is loosely covalently bound to retinol.
 Melanopsin/retinol controls the neural signaling along the central retinohypothalamic tract.
 This tract connects the retina to the suprachiasmatic nucleus (SCN) which controls the circadian mechanism.
 This tract continues on and connects the retina and SCN to the leptin receptor in the hypothalamus.
 The leptin system, in turn, controls all growth and metabolism of the organism and this system controls the circadian release of hormones from the pituitary gland using specific light frequency changes present in AM sunlight.
 In December 2017 we have proof melanopsin/retinol are now in human skin, subcutaneous fat, and the skins arterioles.
 I will remind you that the subcutaneous fat mass links to the leptin receptor in the hypothalamus too using leptin and adiponectin as fat hormones.
 He who controls the frequency of sunlight via the eye and skin, calls the shots for the anterior pituitary hormones and its effect on human behavior and illness.”